scaleway/scaleway-cli/docs/commands/mcp.md

 ### List available MCP tools

 Lists all CLI commands that would be exposed as MCP tools by the server.
-Use filters to see which commands are available for specific namespacess, resourcess, or verbss.
+Use filters to see which commands are available for specific namespaces, resources, or verbs.

 **Usage:**